dylan-lang/opendylan/documentation/website/source/articles/macro-system/auxiliary-rules.rst

          `y := y + 1; x := x + 2`.
       #.
 The rule's expansion is therefore `x := x + 3; y := y + 1; x := x + 2`

-…and so on.
+\...and so on.
 The key ideas to note are:

 - The rule set has to have a non-recursing rule (in this case, ``{ } => { }``)
 - Each rule's matching and expansion has its own `?token` and `?steps`